paulio11/P5-Pokebox/README.md

 An early version of Pokébox would contain the following - every **must do** feature, view Pokémon information and view other user profiles and collections from **should do**, and finally user profile customisation from **could do**.

 Fortunately due to the length of this project I was able to produce all of the above features.
-There are many more possible features I could have added.
+There are many more possible features I could have added given more time.
 See [unimplemented features](#unimplemented-features) below.

 ## User Experience